RobertKozak/MonoMobile.Views/README.markdown

 WHAT'S NEW
 ==========

+0. Changed the name of the project from MonoTouch.MVVM to MonoMobile.MVVM
 1. Fixed some bugs
+2. Added Support for Themes
+3. More refactoring of interfaces, classes
+4. Added more Attributes
-2. Added ToolbarButton attribute and a simple implementation for creating Toolbar Buttons.
+5. Added ToolbarButton attribute and a simple implementation for creating Toolbar Buttons.
 	More to come with this in the next update.

-3. Fixed some outstanding Linking issues and Added Important note about Link Behavior.
-(See Below)
+This is a big release and there are bugs.
+I wanted to get this out because a number of people want to get a look at it and help out on the project.
+So don't use it yet in a production environment but do play with it and give me feedback.

+There is a lot more documentation coming.

 IMPORTANT NOTE:
 ===============